Kruti0311/SkillSwapPlatform-X-Odoo/README.md

 Kruti Sakariya
 Vraj Sangani

-#Problem Statement:
+# Problem Statement:

-Prob/eht Ctatehteht 1:-
+Problem Statement 1:-
 Skill Swap Platform
 Overview:
 Develop a Skill Swap Platform — a mini application that enables users to list their skills and